-- Use of this strategy may result in less flexibility.
+- The use of this strategy may result in less flexibility.

-- A company using this strategy grows bigger in size, and thus, faces a higher risk of legal repercussion.
+- A company using this strategy grows bigger in size and thus, faces a higher risk of legal repercussions.

-- Combining the synergies of two companies may get difficult for the management.
+- Combining the synergies of the two companies may get difficult for the management.

 Amazon is a very good example of vertical integration.
-Along with serving as a platform for buyers and sellers, the company sells its own products as well.
+Along with serving as a platform for buyers and sellers, the company also sells its own products.
 Also, the company operates its own distribution channel.
-So, Amazon sources products, market them, sells them and then distributes them.
+So, Amazon sources products, market them, sells them, and then distributes them.